The Sounds of the Letter c

 static: /c/ because it is not followed by e, i or y

-This is English, so there are some exceptions.
+Although the "Rule of c" is generally reliable, this is English, so there are some exceptions.
 In the United States, they are relatively few.
 "Soccer" would be pronounced sokser if it followed the rule and "muscle" would be muskle.
 And in British English, you will encounter a few spellings like "sceptic" whereas we in the US have changed the spelling to "skeptic" to comport with the rule.

 Also, to follow the rule we even add the letter "k" to words like picnic and panic when adding a suffix starting with "e," "i" or "y," so we have picnicking, panicked and panicky.